Syed Alla-ud-din Khan: Political career

 Khan joined the Pakistan Peoples Party in the early 1990s.
 He was elected as an MPA of the NWFP Assembly in 1993, and served as the Deputy Speaker of the Assembly from 1993 to 1996.

-He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Peoples Party (Sherpao) (PPP-S) from Constituency PF-88 (Swat-VII) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Peoples Party (Sherpao) (PPP-S) from Constituency PF-88 (Swat-VII) in the 2002 Pakistani general election, but was unsuccessful.
 He received 5,383 votes and lost the seat to Mufti Hussain Ahmad, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was elected to the National Assembly of Pakistan from Constituency NA-30 (Swat-II) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-30 (Swat-II) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election.
 He received 24,063 votes and defeated Shujaat Ali Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the National Assembly from Constituency NA-30 (Swat-II) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-30 (Swat-II) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 16,373 votes and lost the seat to Salim Rehman.